WASHINGTON (AP) - The falling oil and gasoline prices that for months have coincided with strong U.S. hiring have helped most Americans.

-The November jobs report that the government released Friday illustrated the divide between the broad economy and the ailing fossil fuels industry: Overall, U.S. employers added a robust 211,000 jobs and the unemployment rate held steady at a low 5 percent.
-But the energy industry, reeling from falling oil prices and weakening global demand, lost 11,300 jobs.
+The November jobs report that the government released Friday illustrates the divide between the broad economy and the ailing fossil fuels industry: Overall, U.S. employers added a robust 211,000 jobs, and the unemployment rate held steady at a healthy 5 percent.
+But the energy industry, reeling from falling oil prices and weakening global demand, shed 11,300 jobs.

 In just 18 months, oil prices have cratered from $107 a barrel to roughly $40.
 And gasoline prices have plunged from around $3.70 a gallon to $2.05.
-Those prices are poised to fall further as the Organization of Oil Exporting Countries decided Friday to keep production running high.
+Those prices could be poised to fall further, with OPEC deciding Friday to keep production running high.

 "This is likely going to continue for six months or so as things settle out," said Ken Medlock, an economist and Senior director at Rice University's Center for Energy Studies in Houston.

-The industry's layoffs are expected pile up as energy companies try to shore up their finances.
-Medlock said that the rapid hiring that energy companies embarked on five years ago as fracking unlocked oil and natural gas from shale won't likely return soon.
+Medlock said the rapid hiring that energy companies embarked on five years ago as fracking unlocked oil and natural gas from shale won't likely return soon.
 There will be less impetus to develop fields and increase production as long as prices stay low.